-I) Faculty Vita: Provide a professional CV of scholarly and creative work, and specifically highlight information about experience and outcomes in mentoring undergraduate scholarly/creative activity.
+- I) Faculty Vita: Provide a professional CV of scholarly and creative work, and specifically highlight information about experience and outcomes in mentoring students in scholarly/creative activity. - II) Budget: Provide a brief itemized budget, as follows: - a) Student stipend: \$2,500 per student. - b) Student housing, if requested: \$1,616 per student.

-- II) Budget: Provide a brief itemized budget, as follows: - a) Student stipend: \$2,500 per student. - b) Student housing, if requested: \$1,547 per student. - c) Faculty stipend: \$1,000 (note that this is the faculty stipend regardless of whether one or two students are sponsored). - d) Project-related expenses (supplies, equipment, books, travel etc.): An itemized list with brief justification must be provided.
-Include poster costs.
+- c) Faculty stipend: \$1,000 (note that this is the faculty stipend regardless of whether one or two students are sponsored). - d) Project-related expenses (supplies, equipment, books, travel etc.): An itemized list with brief justification must be provided.
 The amount is not to exceed \$500 total.

-III) Past MUSE award reports: (one single-spaced page maximum per project, 1-inch margins, Times New Roman 12 pt font).
-Include your last three MUSE reports.
+Poster printing costs are NOT included in this budget; the MUSE program will cover the cost of poster printing. - III) Past MUSE award reports: (one single-spaced page maximum per project, 1-inch margins, Times New Roman 12 pt font).
+Include your last two MUSE reports.
 Provide a brief report of the accomplishments related to the award(s), in non-technical language.
-These may include details about presentations, performances, reports, manuscripts submitted/accepted for publication that are co-authored with MUSE students, as well as information on student application/acceptance to other internships, graduate school, continued research involvement (e.g., senior thesis), competitions, fellowships and awards.

-IV) Student Application(s) (one or two per faculty member)
+These may include details about presentations, performances, reports, manuscripts submitted/accepted for publication that are co-authored with MUSE students, as well as information on student application/acceptance to other internships, graduate school, continued research involvement (e.g., senior thesis), competitions, fellowships and awards. - IV) Student Application(s) (one or two per faculty member)